The Complexity of All-switches Strategy Improvement: Introduction

-\begin{corollary} Let $C$ be a $d$-dimensional cube AUSO, specified by a $poly(d)$-sized circuit that computes the edge orientations for each vertex of $C$.
-Given a dimension $k \in \{1,\ldots, d\}$, and a vertex $v$, it is \PSPACE-complete to decide if \textsc{BottomAntipodal} started at $v$, ever switches the $k$th coordinate. \end{corollary}
+\begin{cor} Let $C$ be a $d$-dimensional cube AUSO, specified by a $poly(d)$-sized circuit that computes the edge orientations for each vertex of $C$.
+Given a dimension $k \in \{1,\ldots, d\}$, and a vertex $v$, it is \PSPACE-complete to decide if \textsc{BottomAntipodal} started at $v$, ever switches the $k$th coordinate. \end{cor}

 Since a USO has a unique solution, by definition, we cannot hope to get a result for AUSOs that is analogous to \optimalstrategy, since, as noted above, \PSPACE-hardness of \optimalstrategy requires multiple optimal solutions under standard complexity-theoretic assumptions.